 The idea is to consider how they each tie back into your marketing communication.

 Illustrator Matt Roff, for instance, says, “We try to be quite defined with the sort of thing you’ll find on each.
 Beautiful, amazing, unusual photos on the main feed, and supporting explainers, did-you-knows, general interest stuff on Stories.”

 Roff’s Stories are all about his day-to-day life as an illustrator; similarly, Hey Studio gives followers behind-the-scenes glimpses.

 Tip #4: Choose a Good Instagram Story Background

 Instagram suggests a background for your Instagram Story, but you don’t have to stick to it.
+There are plenty of ways to get creative with your Instagram Story background.
 In our Instagram Story FAQs, we delve into how to change the background color of your Instagram Story to make it more visually appealing.